-The expectation is that the children will focus on reading, spelling and multiplication tables, five days a week for ten minutes each- we would greatly appreciate your support with this.
+The expectation is that the children will focus on reading, spelling and multiplication tables, five days a week for ten minutes each.
+This term we will also be sending the children home with a Year 5 CGP grammar booklet.
+There will be further communication after the holidays to explain how this will be used.
+We would greatly appreciate your support with this.

-Mathletics, Times Tables Rockstars, and Spelling Shed activities will also be set-children have log-in details recorded in their Home School Diaries.
+Mathletics, Timestables Rockstars, and Spelling Homework Book activities will also be set-children have log-in details recorded in their Home School Diaries.
 However, your child may receive differentiated spellings.
 If you have any questions, please see your class teacher.